 Nests of Brahminy Kite

-The nests of Brahminy Kite are constructed of small branches and stick with a bowl inside and lined with leaves, and are sited in various trees, often mangroves.
+The nests of Brahminy Kite are constructed of small branches and sticks with a bowl inside, lined with leaves.
+The nests are sited in various trees, often mangroves.
 They show considerable site fidelity nesting in the same area year after year.
-In some rare instances they have been seen to nest on the ground under trees.
+In some rare instances they have been seen to nest on the ground under the trees.

 Eggs of Brahminy Kite

 A clutch of two dull white or bluish-white oval eggs of Brahminy kite measuring 52 X 41 mm is laid.
 Both parents take part in nest building and feeding but it is suggested that only the female incubates.
 The incubation period is about 26 to 27 days.